 You might be interested in lists of highly motivated seller leads that you can start calling right away.

 The REI/kit Leads tool has nationwide real estate lead types like Vacant, Absentee, and High Equity, already skip traced.

 Want to find out more?
 Click here: High Quality Motivated Seller Lead Lists

 Although the Internet has made it easier than ever to find real estate deals for your house flipping or real estate investment business, real estate is still very much a relationship business, and you would be well rewarded by building relationships with the types of people who frequently come across the kind of opportunities that end up being great deals.

-But building relationships is not just about advertising and not about shoving your cards down people’s throats.
+Building relationships is not just about advertising and not about shoving your cards down people’s throats.
 Building relationships starts with providing value, and being of service to others with no strings attached, so that when that opportunity does come around, that you become the only logical referral.